jarusll/the-logs/index.md

 I'll push the videos every alternate days so I can get comfortable with an editor in a day and push the video next day.

-From what I've read Latin feels like the lisp of programming languages.
+From what I've read Latin feels like the lisp of languages.
 I might give it a try.

 Night friend.